ericoloewe/computer-science-tcc/tcc-i/main.md

 need for systems to improve their recommendations, arising the RecSys.
 These systems are used in several types of applications such as sales, selecting a movie and choosing a song, which one is one of the goals of this research.
-In this work, a music recommender system based on behavior and environmental context will be developed.
-The system purpose is to collect information about the user’s behavior and environment, enabling the improvement of music recommendations according to the context experienced by him.
+In this work, a music genre recommender system called LORS (Loewe’s *Recommender System*) based on behavior and environmental context was developed.
+The system uses the KNN (K-Nearest Neighbors) algorithm, with the musical (like, hate, repeat), behavior (activity, feeling) and environmental (location) features to find the best music genre for the moment.
+We show all the research since the development of the system until the recommendation results.

 Keywords: RecSys.
 Machine Learning.
 Music Recommender System.
 K-Nearest Neighbors.
 Music.
 Spotify.